andreliverod/MTGA-Card-Data-Explorer/README.md

     var cards =

-  Then add a ; at the end of the file
+  Then add a ; at the end of the file right after the "]" character;
 - In data_loc.js add the following to the start of the file in front of the "[" character:

     var loc =

-  Then add a ; at the end of the file
+  Then add a ; at the end of the file right after the "]" character;

 You can now open the Index file and search through the MTG Arena card database